mapaction/geocint-runner/DOCUMENTATION.md

 Geocint consists of 3 different parts:
 - [geocint-runner](https://github.com/konturio/geocint-runner) - a core part of the pipeline, includes utilities and initial Makefile
-- [geocint-openstreetmap](https://github.com/konturio/geocint-openstreetmap) - a chain of targets for downloading, updating and uploading to database OpenStreetMap planet dump
+- [geocint-mapaction-osm](https://github.com/mapaction/geocint-mapaction) - a chain of targets for downloading, updating data/out/country_extractions/ on the geocint after build
-- [geocint-custom] any repository that contains your additional functionality
+- [geocint-mapaction](https://github.com/mapaction/geocint-mapaction/tree/main) - an opensource geodata ETL/CI/CD pipeline

 During the installation of the geocint pipeline the next folder will be created in your working directory: